Citation, DOI, disclosures and article data

-CT is based on the fundamental principle that the density of the tissue passed by the X-ray beam can be measured from the calculation of the attenuation coefficient.
+CT is based on the fundamental principle that the density of the tissue passed by the x-ray beam can be measured from the calculation of the attenuation coefficient.
 Using this principle, CT allows the reconstruction of the density of the body, by a two-dimensional section perpendicular to the axis of the acquisition system.

-The emitter of X-rays (typically with energy levels between 20 and 150 keV), emits N photons (monochromatic) per unit of time.
-The emitted x-rays form a beam that passes through the layer of biological material of thickness delta x.
-A detector placed at the exit of the sample, measures N + deltaN photons, delta N smaller than 0.
+The CT x-ray tube (typically with energy levels between 20 and 150 keV), emits N photons (monochromatic) per unit of time.
+The emitted x-rays form a beam that passes through the layer of biological material of thickness Δx.
+A detector placed at the exit of the sample, measures N + ΔN photons, ΔN smaller than 0.
 Attenuation values of the x-ray beam are recorded and the data is used to build a 3D representation of the scanned object/tissue.

-If the X-ray at the exit of the tube is made monochromatic or quasimonochromatic with the proper filter, one can calculate the attenuation coefficient corresponding to the volume of irradiated tissue by the application of the general formula of absorption of the X-rays in the field (see Figure 1).
+If the x-ray at the exit of the tube is made monochromatic or quasimonochromatic with the proper filter, one can calculate the attenuation coefficient corresponding to the volume of irradiated tissue by the application of the general formula of absorption of the x-rays in the field (see Figure 1).

-- Air = -1000
+- air = -1000 HU (Hounsfield units)

-- Fat = -60 to -120
+- fat = -60 to -120 HU

-- Water = 0
+- water = 0 HU

-- Compact bone = +1000
+- compact bone = +1000 HU

-The image of the section of the object irradiated by the X-ray, is reconstructed from a large number of measurements of attenuation coefficient.
+The image of the section of the object irradiated by the x-ray is reconstructed from a large number of measurements of attenuation coefficient.
 It gathers together all the data coming from the elementary volumes of material through the detectors.
 Using the computer, it presents the elementary surfaces of the reconstructed image from a projection of the data matrix reconstruction, the tone depending on the attenuation coefficients.